A true creative visionary with God-given multi-talent...

 My lifelong dream of being a U.S. Marine ended by not being accepted due to having a bronchitis condition.
 I started freelancing as a videographer at Barden Cable Station.
 Although, being more technically advanced than older established producers, I couldn't get hired at the few Detroit TV stations or recording studio's.
 I got a good paying job at a hotel, but airbrushing was now getting "hotter than the summer of 88" and my style was in high demand.
 The airbrush T-Shirts I created with Hip-Hop characters were selling in Detroit like hot cakes!

-After living the fast life hustlin' and having the hottest airbrush style in Detroit, I became a "KINGPIN" at Kingpin Airbrushing with some of the best urban artist in the country.
+After living the fast life hustlin' combined with having the hottest airbrush style in Detroit, I became a "KINGPIN" at Kingpin Airbrushing with some of the best urban artist in the country.
 We became pioneers in customizing new and classic cars, airbrushing motorcycles, backdrops, and clothes for clients from the city, celebs, businesses and corporate clients.
 Every year we traveled to the hottest spots in the country and were always a premier attraction.
 We've won best vendor awards at some of the biggest expos and festivals in the country.

 Also, my daughter was born and my grandmother died that same year.